 Ticket Cost: €30

-Musée de l’Orangerie + Musée national Picasso-Paris tickets
+Musée de l’Orangerie + Musée national Picasso-Paris

 Get priority entrance and experience the captivating world of the most famous 20th Century artist, Picasso, by purchasing tickets for the Musée National Picasso.

 Visit the museum that houses a vast collection of more than five thousand art pieces.

 The opulent setting of Hôtel Salé housing the museum has been described as one of the most extravagant grand homes of the 17th century.

 It provides the perfect backdrop to view some of the most innovative modern paintings and sculptures in the world.